daohoangson/flutter_widget_from_html/README.md

 ### HTML tags

-Below tags are the ones that have special meaning / styling, all other tag will be parsed as text.
-Note: all texts are rendered with padding (`Config.textPadding`).
+Below tags are the ones that have special meaning / styling, all other tags will be parsed as text.
+All texts will be rendered with padding (`Config.textPadding`).

 - A: underline with theme accent color, launch url via [`url_launcher`](https://pub.dartlang.org/packages/url_launcher), support base url resolver
 - B